Gyu-Kim/Gyu-Kim.github.io/blog.md

         <span class="bg-gray-200 px-2 py-1 rounded">TF</span>
         <span class="bg-gray-200 px-2 py-1 rounded">ML</span>
       </div>
-      <h3 class="text-lg font-bold text-black mb-2"> Perspectives on transcription factors evolution </h3>
+      <h3 class="text-lg font-bold text-black mb-2"> Perspectives on transcription factor evolution </h3>
       <p class="text-gray-700 text-sm">
-        We model transcription activity from a limited number of TF binding datasets using interpretable machine learning, uncovering combinatorial logic with SHAP values.
+        Every living organism with a DNA genome needs a way to control its gene expression.
+Transcription factors (TFs) are the widely known main effectors of this process.
+How these factors have evolved around different branches of the living organisms has always been an intriguing aspect for me
       </p>
       <div class="mt-4 text-sm text-gray-500 font-semibold">Gyu Kim</div>
     </div>